victorBaro/VBFPopFlatButton/README.md

 VBFPopFlatButton
 ================

-Flat button with 9 different states and 2 types animated using POP.
+Flat button with 9 different states and 2 types animated using [pop](https://github.com/facebook/pop).

 These are some examples of both types in different states: